arunbabu098/Research_WearableTech/README.md

-# Research: Impact of Wearable Tech on Manufacturing
+# Data Driven Research: Impact of Wearable Tech on Manufacturing

 ## Introduction